minio/docs/source/includes/common/common-minio-kes.rst

      --ip   "127.0.0.1"                             \
      --dns  localhost

-These commands outputs the keys to the ``~/minio-kes-vault/certs`` directory on the host operating system.
+These commands output the keys to the ``~/minio-kes-vault/certs`` directory on the host operating system.

 The ``--ip`` and ``--dns`` parameters set the IP and DNS ``SubjectAlternativeName`` for the certificate.
 The above example assumes that all components (Vault, MinIO, and KES) deploy on the same local host machine accessible via ``localhost`` or ``127.0.0.1``.
 You can specify additional IP or Hostnames based on the network configuration of your local host.

-Depending on your Vault configuration, you may need to pass the ``kes-server.cert`` as a trusted Certificate Authority.
+Depending on your Vault configuration, you may need to pass the ``kes-server.cert`` certificate as a trusted Certificate Authority.
 See the `Hashicorp Server Configuration Documentation <https://www.vaultproject.io/docs/configuration/listener/tcp#tls_client_ca_file>`__ for more information.

-Clients may need to add the ``kes-server.cert`` as a trusted CA to successfully validate the KES certificates and establish a TLS-secured connection.
 Defer to the client documentation for instructions on trusting a third-party CA.

-The ``minio-kes`` certificates are used only for mTLS between the MinIO deployment and the KES server, and do not otherwise enable TLS for other connections to the MinIO deployment.

 .. end-kes-generate-kes-certs-desc